Good Fire Gathering

 What is the Good Fire Gathering project?

-Good Fire Gathering is bringing Cultural fire back to landscapes where it has long been excluded — restoring balance to Country and strengthening the communities who care for it.
+Good Fire Gathering is bringing Cultural fire back to landscapes to help restore balance and reduce risk to Country by strengthening the communities who care for it.

-By connecting Aboriginal community members, Aboriginal organisations, rightsholders, and landholders, the project supports the planning and practice of Cultural burning on Aboriginal-held and private lands.
+By connecting Aboriginal community members, organisations, rightsholders, and landholders, the project supports the planning and practice of Cultural burning on Country.

-This program builds community resilience, adaptive capacity, and preparedness for natural hazards, while sharing Cultural fire knowledge that has cared for Country for thousands of years.
+This project helps to build and showcase community resilience, adaptive capacity, and preparedness for natural hazards, with a focus on sharing and practicing Cultural knowledge that has cared for Country for thousands of years.

 Ngalii-ngaa wala-wala guuriilaa wuuyun-girr